davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 </script>
 ```

-> Interestingly, the return value from `useAsyncData` is actually an enhanced `Promise` object; you can `await` it or *not* `await` it and it will still destructure!
+> Interestingly, the return value from `useAsyncData` is actually an enhanced `Promise` object; you can `await` it or *not* `await` it and it will still work, and destructure!
 See [this article](https://masteringnuxt.com/blog/async-and-sync-how-useasyncdata-does-it-all) from Michael Thiessen to see exactly how it's done.

 Note that the returned properties are Vue refs, so access them with `.value` in JavaScript: